 Review Velocity Mathematics

-Calculate a provider's review-to-customer ratio.
-If they claim 100,000 customers but have 15,000 reviews, that's a 15% review rate.
-Industry average is 2-4%.
+Calculate a provider’s review-to-customer ratio.
+If they claim 100,000 customers but have 15,000 reviews, that is a 15% review rate.
+Industry average is 2–4%.

 Rating Distribution Analysis

-Manipulated profiles show unnatural distributions:
+Manipulated profiles show warped distributions:

 - Too many 5-star reviews (above 60% is suspicious)